 Developmental Editing, Copyediting, and Proofreading

 Need some help with a novel or other creative piece?
-I offer three options based on where you are in your revision process.
+I offer four options based on where you are in your revision process.
+My fees are based on word count, and I always provide an estimate in our initial conversation about your goals.

 (1) Developmental editing looks at your manuscript in terms of plot development, characterization, story arc, pacing, action, dialogue, and overall craft.
 If you’re not quite ready for the copyediting stage, you may be in this stage.
 This service lets me examine your manuscript as a whole and suggest where you need to spend the most time in revision.
-Developmental editing is NOT copyediting or proofreading— rather, it takes a global approach to revising your manuscript.
-I charge 4 cents per word for developmental editing.
+Developmental editing is NOT copyediting or proofreading— rather, it takes a holistic approach to revising your manuscript.
 Clients who opt for this service will receive:

 a manuscript review with comments made in MS Word.
 This includes comments on readability, structure, dialogue, voice, and more.

-a written report (aprox.
-2 pages) that outlines strengths and weaknesses of the book, plus ideas for developing and improving plot, character, scene, dialogue, pacing, and other fundamental aspects of story.
+a written report (approx. 2 pages) that outlines strengths and weaknesses of the book, plus ideas for developing and improving plot, character, scene, dialogue, pacing, and other fundamental aspects of story.

 an optional one-hour meeting via phone or videochat to discuss a revision plan for the reduced rate of $35 per hour.